-The Argentine great caused a major stir in August 2020 when he handed in a transfer request in the wake of Barcelona’s humiliating 8-2 defeat to Bayern Munich in the Champions League quarter-finals.
+Argentine great Messi caused a major stir last August when he handed in a transfer request in the wake of Barcelona’s humiliating 8-2 defeat to Bayern Munich in the 2019/20 Champions League quarter-finals.

 He subsequently performed a U-turn when it became clear he would have to take his one and only club to court in order to force a move before the current season got underway.

-The whole episode eventually prompted Josep Maria Bartomeu to resign as club president, a boost for those hoping Messi stays at Barcelona, although the team have only marginally improved this season under Ronald Koeman.
+The whole episode eventually prompted Josep Maria Bartomeu to resign as club president, which was a boost for those hoping Messi stays at Barcelona, although the team have only marginally improved this season.

-Despite having only six months left on his contract – which expires on June 10, 2020 – a January transfer would be extremely costly even for the world’s richest clubs, with Paris Saint-Germain and Manchester City thought to be monitoring Messi’s situation.
+Even though he’s set to be available on a free transfer when his contract expires on June 10, signing Messi would be extremely costly even for the world’s richest clubs, with PSG and Manchester City thought to be monitoring his situation.

 |Messi's Next Club?||Odds|

-Indeed, Messi’s transfer odds suggest January will come too soon for what would be the biggest transfer story in the history of soccer, with Man City given the best chance of luring him away from Barcelona this winter at +350.
+Indeed, Messi’s transfer odds suggest PSG are frontrunners in what would be the biggest transfer story in the history of soccer, with Man City given the second best chance of luring him away from Barcelona at +300.

-Inter Milan seem to be the only other club in a financial position to afford Messi, but given the competition from City and PSG the Serie A side are rank outsiders at +2500 (3.8% chance).
+Inter Milan seem to be the only other club in a financial position to afford Messi, but given the competition from PSG and City the Serie A leaders are rank outsiders at +1600 (5.9% chance).

 Interestingly, Messi has admitted in the past that he has dreamed of finishing his career in America and for that reason it’s a +900 chance for him to line out for any MLS side after September 3, when the European transfer window closes.